Researchers discover mechanism of ferroelectric-antiferroelectric phase transition in Bi2TeO5 films regulated by defective structure

 A novel two-dimensional material Bi2TeO5 with room temperature (RT) intrinsic ferroelectric polarization was reported, and the mechanism of the size and shape tunable ferroelectric domain induced by intercalated ferroelectric domain walls and the resulting ferroelectric-antiferroelectric phase transition were revealed.

 In view of this, Prof. Lin’s research group synthesized a novel 2D RT ferroelectric material by the chemical vapor deposition (CVD) method.
 They confirmed the existence of in-plane ferroelectric domain structure in the material by piezoelectric microscopy (PFM).
-Combined with electron diffraction and atomic scale energy spectrum analysis, it found that the material is Bi2TeOwith an orthogonal structure.
+Combined with electron diffraction and atomic scale energy spectrum analysis, it found that the material is Bi2TeO5 with an orthogonal structure.

 According to the results of the first principles calculation, Bi2TeO5 is a typical shifted ferroelectric material, and its in-plane ferroelectric polarization is derived from the displacement (DBi) of Bi3 ions along a axis and the tilting of BiO5 cages structure along the b axis.
 Combined with aberration-corrected transmission electron microscopy (TEM), sub-angstrom scale ion displacement can be analyzed, and the displacement scale and distribution of Bi3 ions can be obtained.
 According to statistics, an obvious and uniform DBi of Bi3 ions around 0.14 Å appears along the a axis in the experiment, consistent with the calculated 0.11 Å.